 I know the place is right when Michael Kiwanuka’s “Love and Hate” comes on in the background.

-Sitting here in the Antiquum Farm tasting room, I look through the French doors that open onto the attractive stone patio at the front of the building.
-My fiancé is out there with two of her favorite ladies, touring the outside space and getting a lay of the land for our wedding.
+Sitting here in the Antiquum Farm cottage, I look through the French doors that open onto the attractive stone patio at the front of the building and see my fiancé there with two of her favorite ladies.

 I’m pretty much along for the ride.
 My role is designated driver and I’m fine with it.
-I’m comfortable here, at this huge, rustic table, with the beautiful settings, listening the fire crackle in the fireplace.
-It’s relaxing.
-I’ll take it.
+I’m comfortable here, at this huge, rustic table, listening the fire crackle in the fireplace.

 The temperature is perfect.
 The clouds, which have hung relentlessly over us for the past month, have parted.
 Swaths of bright blue peek out from behind.
 The farm is bathed in late winter sunlight.

-The promise of spring hangs on the air which is just warm enough for a flannel.
+The promise of spring hangs on the air which is just warm enough for a long sleeved shirt.
 The sunshine is a golden tease.

 I’ve never had dried blueberries before.
 They are delightful.